poolofclay33/poolofclay33.github.io/PD1.md

 ## About PD1

-**Project description:** (<i>Currently in Development</i>) I've been working on Shatter for the past couple of weeks.
-My main goal was to create a simple cube runner-like game at the core, but add other mechanics for the player to use within a very vibrant environment.
-The game is still a work in progress but the first six levels are playable as well as the gravity level.
+**Project description:** PD1 is an augmented reality app I programmed to show our clients.
+All of the 3D modeling was down by our amazing team of artists but the backend programming was worked on by myself.
+The point of this application was to have a 3D model of a head and be able to show the different layers (skin, muscle, bone and nerves) and also labels of each part of the anatomy.
+Lesions are also shown on the model as well as a description of each lesion.
+The app is a fun interactive for clients to take a quick look at the basic human anatomy of the head.

 ### Video